 Since the earliest days of science fiction as an established genre, writers in the field have imagined what has come to be called First Contact with a capital F and a capital C. Most of the early speculation in the so-called Golden Era of Science Fiction (the 1930s and 40s) was laughable.
 But in more recent times most authors have sought to ground their work in the thinking of scientists rather than fantasists.
 The result has been a flurry of thought-provoking books and films that raise questions about human existence as well as the prospects for encountering intelligent life elsewhere in the universe.
-And here are twenty of those books.
+And here are twenty-three of those books.
 One (Arthur C. Clarke’s Rendezvous With Rama) is a classic, but all the others have been written far more recently.
 They’re arranged in alphabetical order by the authors’s last names, and each is linked to my review.

 Semiosis (Semiosis Duology #1) by Sue Burke—Can plants think?
 These colonists on an alien world learn the answer the hard way.